-The downloadable materials included on this website are provided to interested parties at no cost; however, to download any material you need to first request a password by completing a form with your name, e-mail address and affiliation.
+The downloadable materials included on this website are provided to interested parties at no cost; however, to download any material you need to register by completing a form with your name, e-mail address and affiliation.
 The registration information provides us with contact information so that we can send notifications for model updates.
 The models are updated occasionally to address potential errors and “bugs in the code” and to reflect scientific advancements.

 The most recent versions of the models and databases are most relevant since they include updates and possibly corrections to previous versions.
 Users are strongly encouraged to read the associated papers listed with the models and the “help” and “about” information accompanying the models (when included) before using them.
 Excel spreadsheets are expected to work using Microsoft Office or other similar programs (Note: Visual Basic for Applications support is often required).